slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-5/packetizer_raw_output.md

 Revise the JSON example to use proper boolean literals and to exactly match the YANG structure and node names per RFC 7951, ensuring that nodes such as 'client-profiles' and 'tls-dtls-profile' are correctly named and placed.

+**Severity:** High
+  *Basis:* Non-conformance in the example can mislead implementers and result in parsing or validation errors, directly impacting interoperability.

+**Confidence:** High

 ---

 ## Report 7: 9761-5-7